-Overview: Six Community Health Workers (CHW) who are employed by Dorcas International Institute of Rhode Island participated in a focus group and individual interviews held by a Brown University undergraduate to explore their perceptions of the SNAP-Ed program as it relates to refugees.
-The CHWs work with refugees and selfidentify as refugees themselves.
+Overview: Six Community Health Workers (CHW) who are employed by Dorcas International Institute of Rhode Island participated in a focus group and individual interviews held by a Brown University undergraduate to explore their perceptions of the SNAP-Ed program as it relates to the refugee population.
+The CHWs work with the refugee population and self- identify as refugees themselves.